APCSLowell/DataVisualization/README.md

 4. Save your work each day by choosing *File | Save*.
 The first time you save your program, you'll be prompted to give it a name.
 Choose a meaningful name like `DataVisualization`.
 5. When you come back the next day, one way to find your program is to choose *File | Open Recent*.
 The code is stored in a folder in the `Processing` folder in your `My Documents` folder.
 6. When you are done, submit your code in Google classroom by browsing to your `DataVisualization.pde` file.
 The path should be `My Documents | Processing | DavaVisualization`.
+If you worked with a partnet, both you and your partner should submit the same code to Google Classroom.
 7. For full credit you should also submit a screenshot.
 In Windows, one way to take a screenshot is with the `Snipping Tool`.

 Samples of Student Work